Skip to content

 Our winery recommendations for a Good Bottle of Wine in Lodi….we’ve written about individual wineries when you see links, and we do have an overview of some of these, ‘Lodi Wine.’

 Just like our wines we are ranking wineries we’ve visited with our star system.
-When you see ✰++ you need to visit this winery, with a -✰, not so much.
+When you see ✰++ you need to visit this winery.
 Ranked from best to least in descending order.

 Western Side of Highway 99

-✰++ Michael & David – Review Coming Soon – West of downtown on Route 12 and known for Freak Show and Earthquake, lots of Zins.
+✰++ Michael & David – West of downtown on Route 12 and known for Freak Show and Earthquake, lots of Zins and beautiful grounds.

 ✰++ M2, Interesting building, good wine, well priced with an experienced and mature staff.